unibz-makerspace/rup-001-dotprinter/readme.txt

 Link to a reference website:
 http://ironeurope.eu/bangla

 - Arduino: Code to be uploaded on an Arduino Uno connected to different engines and a Raspberry PI.

 - Raspberry PI: Processing code for pictures' pixels elaboration.
 Can either be run from a PC or from a Raspberry (way slower in this case because Java).
 It sends data over to the Arduino.
-SSH script to be connected
+SSH script to be connected .

-- Raspberry libraries requirements: Apache2, PHP5, PHP5 - SQL, processing-2.0,
+- Raspberry libraries requirements: Apache2, PHP5, PHP5 - SQL,
-PHP5 - SSH tunnel connection, java6, xvfb,  a lot of patience.
+processing-2.0, PHP5 - SSH tunnel connection, java6, xvfb,
+a lot of patience.

+- Rhino_Blueprints: 3D blueprints for cutting the wooden and
+plexiglass pieces making up our printer box.

 Useful guides:
 - How to physically create a Matrix Printer